HKIdev/HotelDealsFinder/README.md

 You need to have nodjs version 8 or higher installed on your machine.
 If you don't have it, you need to go and install it from nodejs web site: https://nodejs.org

+The application requires internet connection because it consumes a live service on Expedia site, and it has some references to files on CDN locations (like scripts and styles).

 ### Installing